nghttp2/nghttp2/README.rst

 The ``inflatehd`` reads JSON data from stdin and outputs decompressed name/value pairs in JSON.

-The root JSON object must contain ``context`` key, which indicates which compression context is used.
-If it is ``request``, request compression context is used.
-Otherwise, response compression context is used.
-The value of ``cases`` key contains the sequence of compressed header block.
+The root JSON object must include ``cases`` key.
+Its value has to include the sequence of compressed header block.
 They share the same compression context and are processed in the order they appear.
 Each item in the sequence is a JSON object and it must have at least ``wire`` key.
-Its value is a string containing compressed header block in hex string.
+Its value is a compressed header block in hex string.

 Example:

 .. code-block:: json

     {
-      "context": "request",
       "cases":
       [
         { "wire": "8285" },